Starting with Version 6, the IBus

 interface inside a message handler to send or publish messages are:

-- Those messages will not participate in the same transaction scope as that of the message handler.
+- Those messages do not participate in the same transaction scope as that of the message handler.
 This could result in messages dispatched or events published via the

 IMessageSession